Finally, an upside day [Video]

 Initial conclusion

 This is not a correlated market.
-The dollar is Up, and Crude is Up which is not normal, and the 30 Year T-Bond is trading Lower.
+The dollar is Down, and Crude is Down which is not normal, but the 30 Year T-Bond is trading Higher.
 The Financials should always correlate with the US dollar such that if the dollar is Higher, then the bonds should follow and vice-versa.
-The S&P is Lower, and Crude is trading Higher which is correlated.
-Gold is trading Higher which is not correlated with the US dollar trading Up.
+The S&P is Higher, and Crude is trading Lower which is correlated.
+Gold is trading Higher which is correlated with the US dollar trading Down.
 I tend to believe that Gold has an inverse relationship with the US Dollar as when the US Dollar is down, Gold tends to rise in value and vice-versa.
 Think of it as a seesaw, when one is up the other should be down.
 I point this out to you to make you aware that when we don't have a correlated market, it means something is wrong.
 As traders you need to be aware of this and proceed with your eyes wide open.
-All of Asia is trading Lower with the exception of the Nikkei and Singapore exchanges which are Higher.
-At the present time all of Europe is trading Mixed. .
+At the present time all of Asia is trading Higher with the exception of the Singapore exchange which is Lower.
+Currently all of Europe is trading Higher. .

 Possible challenges to traders today